Moocar/logback-gelf/README.md

 changed from 0.9.5 -> 0.9.6.
 Allowed values = 0.9.5 and 0.9.6.
 Defaults to "0.9.6"
 *   **chunkThreshold**: The maximum number of bytes allowed by the payload before the message should be chunked into smaller packets.
 Defaults to 1000
+*   **messagePattern**: The layout of the actual message according to [PatternLayout](http://logback.qos.ch/manual/layouts.html#ClassicPatternLayout).
+Defaults to "%m%rEx"
 *   **additionalFields**: See additional fields below.
 Defaults to empty

 Additional Fields
 -----------------

 Additional Fields can be added very easily.
 Let's take an example of adding the ip address of the client to every logged message.
-To do this we add the ip address as a key/value to the slf4j MDC (Mapped Diagnostic Context) so that the information persists for the length of the request, and then we inform logback-gelf to look out for this mapping every time a message is logged.
+To do this we add the ip address as a key/value to the [slf4j MDC](http://logback.qos.ch/manual/mdc.html) (Mapped Diagnostic Context) so that the information persists for the length of the request, and then we inform logback-gelf to look out for this mapping every time a message is logged.

 1. Store IP address in MDC